smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ### Rapid Implementation of OpCon Tracking

-Automatic job tracking is especially useful when there are, for example, ozens or hundreds of sub-jobs, and the task of configuring for each job would be too big to manage.
+Automatic job tracking is especially useful when there are, for example, dozens or hundreds of sub-jobs, and the task of configuring for each job would be too big to manage.
 However, SMA recommends that for small volumes of sub-jobs, it is better to pre-configure job master records in OpCon (and set up corresponding job tracking records in the LSAM) because there are many useful OpCon features that cannot be used with simple automatic tracking, since these jobs are registered only in the OpCon daily schedule and job files and not in the OpCon master schedule and job files.

 ### Automated Analysis of Complex Job Trees